-Conferences will be held before school starts and again in January.
+Conferences will be held in January.
 All parents are required to attend these conferences.

 Individual conferences are encouraged and may be called by either parent or teacher whenever necessary.
 If a conference is desired, parents must call the office or schedule an appointment with their child's teacher.